 Steen & Strøm supports and respects the protection of international human rights, and the efforts to secure decent working conditions for all employees and strives to secure that we do not contribute to any breaches of such rights.
-A statement regarding our due diligence assessment and efforts made to secure compliance pursuant to the "Transparency Act" ("Åpenhetsloven") will be made available within 30 June 2024 on the company's website, www.steenstrom.com
+Steen & Strøm is annually within end of June publishing an statement regarding our due diligence assessment and efforts made to secure compliance pursuant to the "Transparency Act" ("Åpenhetsloven").
+Before 30 June 2025 the next statement will be released on the website.